sirjonasxx/G-Earth/.github/README.md

 [(Back to top)](#logo)

-The MIT License (MIT) 2018 - [sirjonasxx](https://github.com/sirjonasxx).
+The MIT License 2018 - [sirjonasxx](https://github.com/sirjonasxx).
 Please have a look at the [LICENSE](https://github.com/sirjonasxx/G-Earth/blob/master/LICENSE) for more details.